-A Kid’s Guide How to Making Friends at School (Plus Tips for Parents!)
+A Kid’s Guide on How to Make Friends at School (Plus Tips for Parents!)

 Navigating the social landscape of school can be daunting, but mastering how to make friends at school is a skill that can enrich both academic and personal experiences, fostering connections that last a lifetime.

 Making friends isn’t just a nice skill to have.
 It’s a necessary part of social development.
-If you’re wondering how to make friends at a new school—or just how to make friends in general—read on for some proven tips.
+If you’re wondering how to improve your social skills to make friends at a new school—or just how to make friends in general—read on for some proven tips.

 Contents: